pandas-dev/pandas/doc/source/development/extending.rst

 See the `extension dtype source`_ for interface definition.

-:class:`pandas.api.extension.ExtensionDtype` can be registered to pandas to allow creation via a string dtype name.
+:class:`pandas.api.extensions.ExtensionDtype` can be registered to pandas to allow creation via a string dtype name.
 This allows one to instantiate ``Series`` and ``.astype()`` with a registered string name, for example ``'category'`` is a registered string accessor for the ``CategoricalDtype``.